JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 These optional configurations enhance your user experience.

 1. `Autocomplete`: This feature provides code completion suggestions based on the developer's input.
 It covers multiple aspects, including variables, functions, methods, classes, and context-specific keywords.
 [Check out this guide](https://docs.codegpt.co/docs/tutorial-features/code_autocompletion) for further explanation.
 Remember to choose a provider first.
-If your choice is CodeGPT Enterprise, refer to [this link](https://docs.codegpt.co/docs/tutorial-ai-providers/code_enterprise).
+If you choose CodeGPT Enterprise, refer to [this link](https://docs.codegpt.co/docs/tutorial-ai-providers/code_enterprise).
 2. `Theme`: Alter the visual interface of the application by switching between the dark and light themes.

 ### Help